dainguyen23/road-to-expertise/PY4E/dict.rst

 Exercise 9.1
 ------------

-**prompt:** Download a copy of the file https://www.py4e.com/code3/words.txt
+**Prompt:** Download a copy of the file https://www.py4e.com/code3/words.txt

 Write a program that reads the words in **words.txt** and stores them as keys in a dictionary. **It doesn't matter what the values are**.
 Then you can use the ``in`` operator as a fast way to check whether a string is in the dictionary.